High-accuracy log-concave sampling with stochastic queries: Abstract

 \section{Abstract}

-We show that high-accuracy guarantees for log-concave sampling---that is, iteration and query complexities which scale as $\mathrm{poly}\log(1/\delta)$, where $\delta$ is the desired target accuracy---are achievable using stochastic gradients with subexponential tails.
+We show that high-accuracy guarantees for log-concave sampling---that is, iteration and query complexities which scale as $\mathrm{poly}\log(1/\delta)$, where $\delta$ is the desired target accuracy---are achievable using stochastic gradients with sub-exponential tails.
 Notably, this exhibits a separation with the problem of convex optimization, where stochasticity (even additive Gaussian noise) in the gradient oracle incurs $\mathrm{poly}(1/\delta)$ queries.
 We also give an information-theoretic argument that light-tailed stochastic gradients are necessary for high accuracy: for example, in the bounded variance case, we show that the minimax-optimal query complexity scales as $\Theta(1/\delta)$.
-Our framework also provides similar high accuracy guarantees under stochastic zeroth order (value) queries.
+Our framework also provides similar high-accuracy guarantees under stochastic zeroth-order (value) queries, and an improved complexity result for sampling from finite-sum potentials.